 Link can break other horses

 Keeping with the "wild" theme, Link can break in wild steads to use as his own.
 That noted, our heart containers will always belong to the ever-faithful Epona.

 In one part of the trailer, Link strips down to his unmentionables and dives headfirst into the ocean.
 Keen-eyed observers would have noticed the spear slung over his shoulder.
-This isn't the only time hunting is alluded to.
+This isn't the only allusion made to hunting.

 Realistic fire propagation

-Another (and slightly crueller) instance of Link hunting in the trailer shows Link smoking out an unseen enemy or prey.
+Another (and slightly more cruel) instance of Link hunting in the trailer shows Link smoking out an unseen enemy or prey.
 This could lend itself to some interesting puzzle-solving mechanics later in the game.

 Hunting with a bow

 In one of the more shocking moments from the trailer, our courageous mute straight-up murders a boar with a bow and arrow.
 Aonuma has said survival is a big part of Breath of the Wild and a later clip shows Link cooking up a storm, but jeez.

 It's not just food that this new cold-hearted Hylian hunts, we also see him systematically hunting down his enemies.
 Using parts of his environment, like bee hives or boulders, Link assassinates unsuspecting enemies.